miguelvc6/mvazquez.github.io/blog/posts/2024-11-17-llm-agents/content.md

 <p style="text-align:center; font-style: italic;">Example of standard zero-shot, chain of thought prompting, act-only from the ReAct paper. </p>

 In (1a) zero-shot the LLM just answers directly and gets it wrong.
 With (1b) chain-of-thought the LLM is prompted to "think step by step before answering", a technique that improves accuracy of language models[^4], but still gets it wrong.
 In (1c) we have a simple agentic workflow that acts and observes, and allows to use the Wikipedia tools.
-This time it actually gets close the answer, but ends up returning "yes" as its final answer.
+This time it actually gets close to the answer, but ends up returning "yes" as its final answer.
 The problem with this approach is that the model cannot reflect on what tool to use, how to use it or plan how to get the final answer.
 The only possibility is to act, stating the action and its argument.
-ReAct is created to fight this problem.
+ReAct was created to address this problem.

 <p align="center">
   <img src="../../media/2024-11-17-llm-agents/react_02.webp" width="80%" />